 He finished the year in Sacramento and then that was it for the NBA.
 He went on to play in Israel and the Phillipines and retired from pro ball in 2000.
 Wikipedia says he coached in the ABA for a year and now is an assistant coach for Rollie Massimino at Northwood University in Florida.

-Topics: They Played Here
+Tags: They Played Here